Enhancing Photon Identification with Neural Network Methods: Monte Carlo Sample Generation

 \section{Monte Carlo Sample Generation}

-For this study, a calorimeter simulation with high transverse and longitudinal granularity was utilized to perform photon identification (PID) using a CNN on detailed shower-shape information.
+For this study, a calorimeter simulation with high transverse and longitudinal granularity was utilized to perform photon identification (PID) on detailed shower-shape information.
 While fast-simulation frameworks such as DELPHES~\cite{DELPHES} can be configured to achieve a transverse segmentation comparable to the one used here (down to $\eta \times \phi$ cells of $0.025 \times 0.025$ or finer), they are inherently limited to a single EM and a single hadronic calorimeter layer~\cite{ATL-PHYS-PUB-2017-015,CMS:2017dal}.
 These layers are modeled as 2D energy maps derived from parameterized detector resolutions, lacking a realistic longitudinal shower development.
 As a result, multi-layer correlations, depth-dependent energy patterns, and realistic shower-shapes cannot be reproduced.
-Such information is essential for CNN-based PID, making DELPHES inadequate for the purposes of this study.
+Such information is essential for accurate PID, making DELPHES inadequate for the purposes of this study.

 Instead, we utilized the \textsc{COCOA-HEP} detector simulation~\cite{DiBello:2023cocoa}, which provides full 3D calorimeter modeling with multiple configurable layers, per-cell energy deposits, and realistic shower evolution.
-The collision and detector parameters were chosen to be broadly consistent with ATLAS in terms of magnetic field, radiation length, and $\sqrt{s} = 14$~TeV, corresponding to the design energy of the High-Luminosity LHC phase in which future photon identification studies will operate.
+The collision and detector parameters were chosen to be broadly consistent with ATLAS in terms of magnetic field, radiation length, and $\sqrt{s} = 14$~TeV, corresponding to the design energy of the High-Luminosity LHC phase.
 The calorimeter was configured with three layers in both the EM and hadronic sections, each with uniform $\eta \times \phi$ segmentation as shown in Table~\ref{table:Cal_Cells}.

+To maximize the realism of the simulation, electronic noise was implemented via the COCOA framework using layer-dependent Gaussian noise: [13, 34, 41]~MeV for the EM layers and [75, 50, 25]~MeV for the hadronic layers.
+These values are based on the best imitation of the ATLAS detector environment, ensuring that the simulated energy deposits include the stochastic fluctuations present in experimental data.